lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 oracle reports a more recent epoch, we erase the current reporting (even if it did not reach a quorum) and move to the new epoch.

-⚠️ The important note here is that when we remove an oracle (with `removeOracleMember`), we also need to remove her report from the currently accepted reports.
+:warning: The important note here is that when we remove an oracle (with `removeOracleMember`), we also need to remove her report from the currently accepted reports.
 As of now, we do not keep a mapping between members and their reports, we just clean all existing reports and wait for the remaining oracles to push the same epoch again.

-⚠️ One more to note here is that we only allow the first epoch of the frame for reporting (`_epochId.mod(epochsPerFrame) == 0`).
+:warning: One more to note here is that we only allow the first epoch of the frame for reporting (`_epochId.mod(epochsPerFrame) == 0`).
 This is done to prevent a malicious oracle from spoiling the quorum by continuously reporting a new epoch.